OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 # Analyzing Generated Procedures: `Objdump`

+*Our goal this section is to understand what procedures are generated from the compiler, what they're used for, and in what order they are executed.*

 The `objdump` command quite literally dumps an object file's information.
 The command I used is in the Makefile above and can be invoked by `make dump`.
 For such a small program, we have a surprising amount of sections to analyze.
 However, all of them are important.

 ## `main` - The dumb and obvious